What’s the Average Electricity Bill for a 2 Person Household in 2023? | Solar.com

 What’s the average electricity bill for a 2 person household?

-The average electricity bill for a two-person household in the US is $143 per month, based on average monthly consumption of 887 kWh per month at a price of 16.11 cents per kWh as of May 2023.
+In 2025, the average electricity bill for a two-person household in the US is $155 per month, based on an average monthly consumption of 887 kWh and a utility rate of 17.5 cents per kWh, per the latest data from the US Energy Information Administration (EIA).

 However, this figure varies based on the region in which the home is located.